Second and Third-Trimester Medication Abortion: Induction Abortion

 Your questions matter because you matter!

 If you feel pressured to make an immediate decision, take a deep breath!
 You usually do not have to decide on the spot, even if your doctor makes it sound that way.
 If you are considering a second-trimester abortion, you either live in an area where abortion is unrestricted or you have been granted an exemption for medical reasons.
-Unless you are experiencing a medical emergency, you have time to consider your next steps and determine which choice you would feel good about long-term.
+Unless you are experiencing a medical emergency, you have time to consider your next steps and determine which choice you would feel at peace about long term.

 We would love to come alongside you as you determine what is right for you.